 Places to Stay:

 You will spoiled for choice when it comes to lovely places to stay in Perthshire – from castles to campsites there is something to suit everyone’s taste and budget.
-There are a great number of log cabins in scotland, and Perthshire is no exception.
+There are a great number of great lodges in perthshire.
 Why not stay in a cosy lodge while cycling in Perthshire, for a touch of the rustic that still retains many home comforts?
 Here are just a few options: